 - 1. Time allowed: presentation of 45 min., comment of 5 min, discussion of 30 mins. - 2.
 Presentations should be a concise and systematic overview of the topic in the form of a "teaching lecture". - 3.
-Each presentation will be assigned to one other participant, who is to comment on / initiate the discussion of the contents of the presentation.
-Presenters are required to send their close-to-final presentation drafts to both instructors and the respective commenters at least seven days before the seminar session. - 4.
+Each presentation will be assigned to one other participant, who is to comment on/ initiate the discussion of the contents of the presentation.
+Presenters are required to send their presentations to both instructors and the respective commenter at least seven days before the seminar session. - 4.
 The literature given below is a starting point for your lecture.
 You are typically expected to find additional material yourself. - 5.
-Your presentation should be fully ready at the beginning of the seminar.
-In case of last-minute changes in schedule, you might be asked to present earlier than announced.
+The order of presentations need not correspond to the ordering of topics found below.
+All participants shall be ready to give their presentation on the first seminar day.